Request repairs to public housing

 - are concerned about the standard of the work carried out

-- aren't satisfied with the time it has taken the contractor to call and carry out the work
+- are not satisfied with the time it has taken the contractor to call and carry out the work

 - would like to give any other feedback on your experience.